hriju/DropWizardGeoLocation/README.md

-# demo
+# Dropwizard IP Geolocation

-How to start the demo application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/api-1.jar server config.yml`
+2. Start application with `java -jar target/geolocationAPI-1.0.0.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+3. To check that your application is running enter url `http://localhost:8080/geolocationAPI/69.162.81.155`

-Health Check
+check with different IP
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+You can try with different IP as well for example if you use 162.254.206.227  `http://localhost:8080/geolocationAPI/162.254.206.227`